Kludron/kludron.github.io/_posts/security/2022-09-09-hashed-passwords.md

 **MD5** and many others.
 {: .prompt-tip}

-Hash functions, however, are much more complex that just taking in data and spitting out a result.
+Hash functions, however, are much more complex than just taking in data and spitting out a result.
 There are several *rules* that a hash function must live by for it to be used / counted as a hash function.